Inter-Universal Samurai

 The cultural differences may prevent someone to effectively communicate a valid project in a way that would be inviting enough so the critical mass of others would join in.
 E.g., Grothendieck knew how to do it by formulating standard conjectures, which eventually have lead to Deligne’s proof of Weyl’s riemannian conjecture.
 While Deligne didn’t rely on standard conjectures, nevertheless Grothendieck, by communicating his project in a way meaningful for Deligne (who was his student and had taken the innovative approach), is recognised as a person who essentially contributed to solving this problem.
 What if Mochizuki is strongly communicating his belief in reasonability of the project he got involved in, but lacks some sort of ability to form sufficiently sound ‘inter-universal standard conjectures’, and so he recourses to another (anecdotal, yet mind-boggling) forms of persuading the coherence of meaning he sees?
 After all, why he would even bother himself to put the Scholze–Stix paper on his own website?
 I referred to ‘samurai ethics’ because of the very specific aesthetic style Mochizuki himself chooses to communicate and stress the meaningfulness of the project he offers.

 In this context, I’d like to recall the case of Minoru Tomita.
 His research into the structure of the standard forms of von Neumann algebras was a key breakthrough in the field, comparable (in the degree of revolutionary impact it brought) with the founding research by von Neumann and Murray.
 In particular, it has allowed classification of type III von Neumann algebras [7], the development of full-fledged theory of noncommutative integration [8, 9], as well as several deep results in mathematical physics (e.g. the Bisognano–Wichmann theorem [10] on emergence of space-time structure from the operator algebra of quantum fields, and the exact derivation of Hawking’s temperature formula based on relationship between modular automorphisms and the Kubo–Martin–Schwinger states [11, 12]).
 However, the original results presented by Tomita were technically flawed and became heavily criticised.
 It is very unclear what was Tomita’s own attitude to these mistakes.
 Only due to the further work by Masamichi Takesaki (by that time already a well-recognised researcher in the field of operator algebras), resulting in his book “Tomita’s theory of modular Hilbert algebras and its applications” [13], published three years later, the theory was accepted, and is now known as the Tomita–Takesaki theory.
 (There exists a valuable Takesaki’s historical account [14] on early reception and correction of Tomita’s results, and I draw here also upon some knowledge obtained by personal communication from other sources.)
 Tomita’s original work [15] remained unpublished and has been completely left aside, beyond the scientific circulation.
 It seemed to me always very strange, almost paradoxal, that the major paper in the field, even if being involved in a large amount of technical mistakes, has received so little credit and virtually no review with a commentary (except Takesaki’s book), e.g., as something like a ‘golden oldie’ (which is a common practice in the field of general relativity [16]), or as an appendix in some conference proceedings (due to its definite historical value).
 Before his “standard forms” work, Tomita had obtained several other valuable results in the same field, which were published and well-received within the cumulative time span of over a decade.
 Thus, his preprint definitely was not a miraculously opportune mistake of some shady individual, but a result of a long-term innovative work of a dedicated researcher.
 The denial of attribution of a positive value to the original breakthrough manuscript, even if taking into account the harshness of professional standards of the hard-core operator algebraic community, is noticeable on its own.
 Quite characteristically, the misnaming of Tomita’s manuscript is perpetuated throughout all of subject’s literature [17], showing clearly that this text was not only rejected in its validity, but also not seen at all by the experts.
 Furthermore, as opposed to his earlier works, there was practically none of later work by Tomita that would gain any noticeable impact in the field of operator algebras.
-This suggests that “forget Tomita’s paper” effect may be understood as a socially constructed ‘losing the face’ (more specifically, a reaction of community focused on high standards of mathematical exactness, when faced with the revolutionary result provided in a form that defects these standards).
+This suggests a possible interpretation that the “forget Tomita’s paper” effect can be a socially constructed ‘losing the face’ (more specifically, a reaction of a denial by the community focused on high standards of mathematical exactness, when faced with the revolutionary result provided in a form that defects these standards).
 The specificity of Tomita’s personality quite probably contributed to this as well (I’ve heard a first-hand story about a «strange behaviour» of him while giving a talk at some conference – in particular, stating a specific lemma, together with a remark that he proved it many years ago but... forgot it, – which, however, makes more sense in the context of Connes’ remark: «he’s someone who has succeeded in avoiding all the traps that society tends to set for someone extremely original.
 He became deaf at the age of two.
 When he started his research, his thesis advisor gave him a huge book telling him, “Come back and see me once you have read this book”.
 Tomita met accidentally his thesis advisor two years later and the latter asked him, “How is the book going?” to which Tomita replied, “Oh, I lost it after one week”» [18]).
 While Mochizuki’s case has clear differences with respect to this story, it also shares certain stylistic similarity, which may represent some important characteristics of the contextual limitations of expression and communication of mathematical ideas.

 To sum up these reflections: sometimes there are nontrivial issues in the cross-cultural communication that are also influencing mathematics (Ramanujan’s story being the clear-cut example), and maybe Mochizuki needs his own Takesaki (thus, someone who will be willing to invest essentially more than 5 days of discussion plus preparation and write-up) to make the inter-universal dreams Wick re-rotated into intersubjective realms (either as a sound proof of whatever is behind the “Corollary 3.12” or, at least, to settle some nontrivial ‘inter-universal conjectures’ for others to ponder upon by their own ways and dreams, hopefully ending in a real-life stream of proofs and publications).
 Maybe this is something that Mochizuki is communicating to us through his style, if we will take into account his (clearly manifested) confinement to specific ethics and aesthetics?